MrDamnHard/Contractor-Management/README.md

 - 🎨 Plain CSS (clean, minimal UI)

 ---
-🚀 How to Run the Application
+## 🚀 How to Run the Application
-📋 Prerequisites
+###📋 Prerequisites

-Java: version 17
+- Java: version 17

-Node.js: v18+ recommended
+- Node.js: v18+ recommended

-Database: PostgreSQL
+- Database: PostgreSQL

-Version Control: Git
+- Version Control: Git

-1️⃣ Backend Setup
+### 1️⃣ Backend Setup
 Navigate to the backend directory and configure your database settings.

-Bash

 cd contractor-management-backend
 Configure Database: Open src/main/resources/application.properties and update with your PostgreSQL credentials: